We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 1. Remove iPhone Case During Charging

-2. Move iPhone to A Cooler Location
+2. Move iPhone to a Cooler Place

 3. Avoid Wireless Charging